All children are tomorrow’s future and a Story of hope for the nation.

 His family hails from Bihar.
 They migrated to Dehradun around 10 years ago in search of livelihood.
 His father who is a brilliant mason is unfortunately alcoholic.
 He does not save anything and spends all his earnings on alcohol.

 The family lives on a rented one room which lacks even basic sanitation facility.
 The children are being brought up solely by their mother since father’s help is nil and only thing that is to his credit is the last name that is associated with Akash.
-Her mother works in our sister organization Stree Shakti.
+His mother works in our sister organization Stree Shakti.

 He joined us when he was just 9 years old.
 Since his birth he had a mole near the pupil in his right eye.
 The family took it casually during the early years but it gradually increased in size and Akash complained of blurred vision.
 The family although aware of this situation kept quiet due to money constraints.
 We should not blame them as without money no hospital would have entertained them.

 Our teachers noticed this situation and took Akash to a doctor who warned that if the eye was not operated soon, he may lose his vision forever.